-But Voluum offers a secure server side tracking technology called postbacks that can immediately report conversions to Voluum.
+- For third-party offers – A postback that can immediately report conversions to Voluum.
 Postbacks are supported by the majority of affiliate networks and they are known for their reliability.

 Additionally, Voluum is integrated with selected partner affiliate networks and can receive conversion information via API.
 This is the deepest and most reliable type of integration that users can utilize to track offers from the following networks:

 The extension to the postbacks feature is an option to pass those conversions to Facebook.

 People that don’t use Facebook for advertising may not be impressed, after all, the traffic source postback URL feature has been around for years.
 But if you have dealt with Facebook you would know that Facebook accepts conversions only from domains where ownership has been verified.

 That’s a problem for marketers that use 3rd party offers.

 Luckily Voluum has a solution for this.
 This solution allows you to verify any domain that you have control over in Facebook and then use it to generate postbacks and send them with conversion info.
 This allows you to still use Facebook reporting and conversion optimization features that you normally wouldn’t have access to.

 You can use both tracking methods in different parts of the same campaign funnel.
 To fully understand how such funnels would work, here’s a list of all possible tracking scenarios:

 Scenario 1: Ad -> Offer with a direct method

 This simple campaign funnel requires you to put an offer tracking script on an offer page.
 Then you have to submit a direct destination link to your traffic source and users will be taken from an ad directly to an offer without the initial redirect.